Citigroup profit beats estimates on gains in consumer lending

 Total loans at the third-largest U.S. bank by assets rose 3% to $689 billion, while deposits increased 5% to $1.05 trillion, excluding foreign exchange fluctuations.

 Trading revenue remained challenged.
 Fixed-income trading fell 4%, excluding a gain from Citi’s investment in Tradeweb, while it declined 9% at its equities business.

 Executives at leading U.S. banks had warned that trading revenue would be hit by a slump in client activity due to burgeoning trade tensions and uncertainties around Britain’s planned exit from the European Union.

 “We navigated an uncertain environment successfully by executing our strategy, and by showing disciplined expense, credit and risk management,” Chief Executive Officer Michael Corbat said in a statement.

+A key was that the bank was able to make more money from its lending activities during the quarter.
+Net interest income rose 2%.

 Net income rose to $4.80 billion, or $1.95 per share, in the second quarter, from $4.50 billion, or $1.63 per share, a year earlier.
-The quarter included a one-time gain of 12 cents per share related to the investment in electronic trading company TradeWeb (TW.O).
+The quarter included a one-time gain of 12 cents per share related to the investment in electronic trading company TradeWeb.

 Revenue rose 2% to $18.76 billion, while expenses fell 2%.